-Tuition rates for summer 2019 is $326 per credit hour plus fees ($878) for in-state students and $961 per credit hour for out-of state students.
+Tuition rates for summer 2021 are $326 per credit hour plus fees ($878) for in-state students and $961 per credit hour for out-of state students.
 Latin teachers from outside Georgia receive, upon application, a tuition waiver to reduce tuition to the in-state level.
 Modest scholarships are also available from the Department (application forms are available in the on-line application packet).
 Scholarships are also offered by organizations such as the American Classical League (ACL), the Classical Association of the Middle West and South(CAMWS), and the Horace Mann Companies; contact these organizations directly for information.

 ARCHE Cross Registration